romualdomrc/reactnative-site-portugues/website/versioned_docs/version-0.65/keyboardavoidingview.md

 ### `contentContainerStyle`

-The style of the content container (View) when behavior is `'position'`.
+O estilo do conteúdo do container (View) quando o behavior é `'position'`.

 | Type                              |
 | --------------------------------- |